Question: Is Early Diagnosis of Arthritis Important?

-When patients first have symptoms which may be arthritis, how long should they wait before seeing a doctor?
+When patients first have symptoms that may point to arthritis, how long should they wait before seeing a doctor?
 What's so important about seeing a doctor as opposed to self-treating?

 First Arthritis Symptoms - When Should I See a Doctor?